artoodeeto/Portfolio/README.md

 - [Git](https://git-scm.com/downloads)
 - [Node](https://nodejs.org/en/download/)

-#### Make sure you have the latest version of both Git and Node on your computer.
+#### Make sure you have the latest version of both Git and Node on your computer

 ```
 node --version
 git --version
 ```

+*Alternative:* If you are you using [nvm](https://github.com/nvm-sh/nvm).
+I added a `.nvmrc` file. you can just run the command `nvm use` and it will load the node version.

 ## <br />